ljwolf/geopython/README.md

 ## New to Command Line

 Are you not sure how to access a working directory or command line?
-For this workshop, we recommend starting with two minimum points: (1) find your Terminal, and (2) Learn to Changing Your Working Directory.
+For this workshop, we recommend starting with two points:

+1. find your Terminal,
+2. Learn to Change Your Working Directory.

 For those who have MacOS operating systems, you can find Terminal in your Utilities.
 For those using other operating systems, search for multiple options online, depending on your taste.
 A terminal launched looks like this:

 ![terminal](figs/terminal.png)